Bantee-Golf/formation/README.md

 			]
 		],
 		[
-            'name' => 'logo',
-            'type' => 'file',
+            'name' => 'image_url',				// this should match with `url_column` if you want the ablity to delete 'type' => 'file',
             'options' => [
                 'disk' => 'public_content',		// required
+                'url_column' => 'image_url',	// required
-                'disk_column' => 'disk',		// required
+                'disk_column' => 'image_disk',	// required
-                'path_column' => 'logo_path',	// required - this must match with the 'name'.
+                'path_column' => 'image_path',	// required - this must match with the 'name'.
 Otherwise you won't be able to edit the field
                 'thumb_path_column' => 'logo_thumb_path',   // optional
             ],
         ],